• Skip to content

 For instance, if your church is experiencing a decline in membership, the question that should be asked is, why?

-Is it because it caters to an older demographic that are simply dying off?
+Is it because it caters to an older demographic that is simply dying off?

 Is it because there are not enough programs for young families, and they are going elsewhere to meet their family needs?